pregnancy leads to unwanted rashes. Find out how to deal with them

 PUPPP: It is one of the commonest pregnancy rashes, found in one out of 130 to 300 pregnant women.
 A PUPPP related skin rash, characterized by intense pruritus (itching) first appears on the abdomen and is mainly noticed in the third trimester.
 The skin condition is generally associated with first-time pregnancies.

 Prurigo: This disorder does not pose any risk to the unborn baby.
 However, this rash is known to carry on for months after delivery.
-It is characterized by red bumps, itchy sensation on arms and legs and sometimes on other body parts.
+It is characterized by red bumps, an itchy sensation on arms and legs, and sometimes on other body parts.